at3e/at3e.github.io/_posts/2025-11-15-making-better-reviewer-agents-with-monte-carlo-search.md

 **The MCTS Node**

-The node is the building block of the MCTS search tree.
-It stores the state and all related data, such as pointer to the parent node, the action taken from the parent to reach the current node, the childern nodes, the value etc. The `is_expanded` checks whether the node has been fully expanded.
+The node is the fundamental building block of the MCTS search tree.
+Each node captures the state and  metadata, its parent node, the action that led to it, its children, accumulated value, and more.
+The `is_expanded` checks whether all possible actions from this state have already been explored.
 The `value` method computes the state value (average rewrd).
 The `best_child` method selects the child node with the highest Upper Confidence Bound (UCB) score (more on UCB [here](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf)).

 ```
 import math